is the Emergency Ride Home Program?

 have an emergency and need a ride home from work on a day

-that you used alternative transportation, call a taxi or the
+that you used sustainable transportation, call a taxi, the

-car rental company of your choice.
+car rental company of your choice, or Lyft/Uber type service.
 Pay for your ride home

-(don’t forget to ask for a receipt) and submit the online
+(don’t forget to ask for a receipt) and email us at

-will mail a reimbursement check up to $55 per use.
+will mail you a reimbursement check up to $55.

 Emergency Ride Home Fine Print